vosmol/lab_patterns/README.md

 # About

-Exploration of popular software design patterns and JS specific design patterns implemented in TypeScript
+Exploration of popular software design patterns and JS specific design patterns

 # Resources